AWegnerGitHub/awegnergithub.github.io-content/2022_07_01_softskills_senior_devs_need.md

 This one’s a hot topic.

-Employees aren’t machines.
-They have feelings, ups and downs, and life events outside of their job.
+[Employees aren’t machines.
+They have feelings, ups and downs, and life events outside of their job.][2]

 Emotional intelligence is important —  especially in a remote work environment —  to building a great professional relationship.
 Experienced engineers take time to get to know their coworkers and their customers as people, not just as a means to an end.